 Warriors Heart® provides private treatment to our nation's veterans and first responders seeking inpatient treatment for chemical dependency, alcohol abuse, with co-occurring psychological disorders relating to post-traumatic stress disorder, or the psychological effects of mild traumatic brain injury.

 Friends of Firefighters is dedicated to providing free, confidential mental health and wellness services to New York City's active and retired firefighters and their families.
 Since the attacks on 9/11, they have expanded to meet the growing needs of the FDNY community by providing a range of peer support programs, financial guidance, expert counseling, and wellness services, all of which are offered by a team of professional staff sensitive to and knowledgeable about the firefighter culture.

-We’re empowering our nation’s warfighters to turn post-traumatic stress into post-traumatic growth through the documentary, Brothers at War.
-Collectively, through individual journaling and group discussions that focus on the experiences witnessed on the battlefield or from a deployment, service members can reintegrate alongside their families who are also invited to participate in the engaging workshop.
+Through the documentary, Brothers at War, we empower our nation’s warfighters to turn post-traumatic stress into posttraumatic growth.
+Through individual journaling and group discussions that focus on the experiences witnessed during deployment, service members can reintegrate alongside their families who are also invited to participate in these engaging resiliency workshops.

 Vets for Vets

-Veterinarians from Texas A&M University’s College of Veterinary Medicine and Biological Sciences in partnership with the Gary Sinise Foundation will provide free medical care to police K-9s and service dogs utilized by the military, first responders, and veterans.
+In partnership with Texas A&M College of Veterinary Medicine & Biomedical Sciences, veterinarians provide free medical care to police K-9s and service dogs utilized by the military, first responders, and veterans.

-Widows of Heroes is a retreat where military and first responder widows can come together to be inspired, supported, and enveloped in a community.
+Widows of Heroes retreats are weekends of healing and comfort where widows of fallen military and first responders can come together to be inspired, supported, and find a place of community.